ZunaishaN00R/Multiplication-of-two-numpy-arrays/README.md

 # Multiplication-of-two-numpy-arrays

+## Purpose

-Multiply two numpy arrays to find Indian company’s revenues in US dollars.
-Using NumPy can you convert this into Indian rupees?
-1 USD = 75 INR
+This script multiplies two NumPy arrays to find Indian company’s revenues in US dollars and then converts them into Indian rupees using a fixed exchange rate of 1 USD = 75 INR.

-# Multiplication of Two NumPy Arrays for Currency Conversion
+## Multiplication of Two NumPy Arrays for Currency Conversion

-## Introduction
+### Introduction

-This Python script utilizes the power of NumPy to convert the revenues of Indian companies from US dollars to Indian Rupees.
+This Python script leverages the power of NumPy to convert the revenues of Indian companies from US dollars to Indian Rupees.
 The company revenues are stored in a NumPy array, where each row corresponds to a company, and each column represents revenue in different quarters.

-## Explanation
+### Explanation

-# The script defines a NumPy array named `revenue` to represent the company revenues in US dollars.
-# It then declares an array named `exchange_rate` to store the conversion rate (1 USD = 75 INR).
-# The script performs the currency conversion by multiplying the `revenue` array by the `exchange_rate` array element-wise, resulting in a new array named `rupee`.
-# The converted revenues in Indian Rupees are displayed using `print(rupee)`.
+The script begins by defining a NumPy array named `revenue` to represent the company revenues in US dollars.
+It then declares an array named `exchange_rate` to store the conversion rate (1 USD = 75 INR).
+The currency conversion is performed by multiplying the `revenue` array by the `exchange_rate` array element-wise, resulting in a new array named `rupee`.
+The converted revenues in Indian Rupees are displayed using `print(rupee)`.

-## Conclusion
+### Conclusion

-# This script offers a simple and efficient method for currency conversion using NumPy arrays, demonstrating how to multiply two arrays element-wise to convert Indian company revenues from US dollars to Indian Rupees.
+This script provides a simple and efficient method for currency conversion using NumPy arrays.
+It demonstrates how to multiply two arrays element-wise to convert Indian company revenues from US dollars to Indian Rupees.

 ## Code Overview